petrsavchenko/Search.API/README.md

 It analises URLs appeared in the first 50 results.

 Special requirements are:
-  * No 3rd party libraries for scraping the HTML pages
+  * **No 3rd party libraries for scraping the HTML pages** otherwise I would use google/bing api or Html Agility Pack to parse html
   * Ajax calls
   * DI
   * Logging